Explore UCD

 Approaches to Teaching and Learning:

 Problem sets will be assigned regularly to facilitate self-assessment and group work.
-Solutions to problem sets will be provided and in some cases will be explained in detail in class.
+Solutions to all problem sets will be provided through VLE; for some exercises solutions will be explained in detail during tutorials/lectures.

 Requirements, Exclusions and Recommendations